KyptronixTeam/TAVEL/README.md

 # All-in-One Travel Booking Solutions Website Documentation

 This document outlines the development plan for an All-in-One Travel Booking Solutions Website using **React.js** for the frontend and **Node.js** for the backend.
-The platform integrates flight booking, hotel booking, car rental, eSIM purchasing, and nightlife/event booking, all with direct booking capabilities (no third-party redirects) and Stripe for payments.
+The platform integrates flight booking, hotel booking, car rental, eSIM purchasing, and nightlife/event booking, all with direct booking capabilities (no third-party redirects) and Crypto for payments.
 The documentation covers features, user navigation, UI/UX design, backend implementation, admin panel, and development timelines.

 ---